ShankarBarai/METABRIC-Breast-Cancer-Survival-Analysis/README.md

-# Breast Cancer Survival Analysis using Double Machine Learning
+# Predictive Modeling of Breast Cancer Survival Outcomes: A Multi-Model Machine Learning Approach
 This project looks at the **METABRIC** dataset to see how chemotherapy affects the survival time of breast cancer patients.
 It combines clinical data with genetic information to get a clearer picture of patient outcomes.

 ## Project Overview